-When exchanging Chinese Yuan for NZ dollars, it’s important to keep the following factors in mind.
+When exchanging Chinese yuan for NZ dollars, it is important to keep the following factors in mind.

 - Exchange rates.
-The idea is to use a company offering a good, competitive exchange rate.
+Make sure you use a company offering a good, competitive exchange rate.
 Transfer companies buy currency in bulk, which means they can offer better exchange rates than those of banks.

 - Fees.
 Transfer fees vary from service to service.
-Some might only charge a receiving fee in the destination currency.
+Some may only charge a receiving fee in the destination currency.

 - Pick-up methods.
-If your recipient needs money in a hurry, your best bet is a service that has a pick-up point where you recipient can collect the money.
+If your recipient needs money fast, your best option is to choose a service that has a cash pick-up point, so your recipient can collect the money.
 You can also opt to have money deposited directly into a bank account.

 - Transfer methods.
 Most international transfer services offer online transfers, cash deposits at a pick-up location or direct deposits into a bank account.

 - Transfer time.
-Choose between services that offer instant transfers or those that deliver between one and three business days.
+Choose between services that offer instant transfers or those that deliver between 1-3 business days.

 - Minimum amounts.
-Check to see whether there’s a stipulated minimum transfer amount.
-Minimum amounts are usually between $10 and $50.
+Check to see whether there is a stipulated minimum transfer amount.
+Minimum amounts usually range between NZD$10-NZD$50.

 - Customer service.
-A service that promises to deliver your money to its recipient should have a good customer-service department.
-They should be available and efficient, and able to keep you updated on where your money is at any time during the transfer process.
+A service that promises to deliver your money to its recipient should have a good customer service department.
+It should be available, efficient and able to keep you updated as to where your money is at any time during the transfer process.

 How do I send money to China from New Zealand?